Crimson-Wizard/bus-off-blog/README.md

 Initially, there was a bug with the image display due to issues with static file storage on the live site.
 To resolve this, I switched to using Cloudinary for image storage and updated the code to fetch and display images from Cloudinary.
 Verify that the uploaded images are now correctly stored in Cloudinary and visible in the image gallery and blog posts on the live site.

-### site user request collaboration
+### Site user request collaboration

 As a Potential Collaborator I can fill in a contact form so that I can submit a request for collaboration.

-ac-1 form to submit with email, name and information on request
+AC-1 form to submit with email, name and information on request

-Perform the Test: Go to the page or section of the site where the contact form for collaboration "work with me" is located.
-Enter an email address in the designated email field.
-Provide a name in the appropriate field.
+Perform the Test: Go to the About page of the site where the contact form for collaboration "work with me" is located Entered an email address in the designated email field.
+Provided a name in the appropriate field.
-Enter the details of a collaboration idea request in the information field.
-Click the "Submit" button to send the form.
-Ensure that the form submission process completes without errors.
-Confirm that the request is properly recorded and can be viewed in the admin panel.
+Entered the details of a collaboration idea request in the information field.
+Clicked the "Submit" button to send the form.
+Ensured that the form submission process completes without errors.
+Confirmed that the request is properly recorded and can be viewed in the admin panel.
+Checked that all fields must be completed to submit form, if not "Please fill in this field" prompt will be displayed.
+Checked that you cannot submit the form even if any one or two fields are not completed.

-### site owner see collab requests
+### Site owner see collab requests

 As a Site Owner I can store collaboration requests in the database so that I can review them later.

 AC-1: I can view all collaboration requests in one centralized location, making it easy to manage and review them.

-Perform the Test: Submit several collaboration requests through the contact form.
-Log in as the site admin.
-Navigate to the section of the admin panel where collaboration requests are stored.
-Verify that all requests are displayed in this section.
-Ensure that you can easily review details such as the requester's email, name, and request information.
+Perform the Test: Submited several collaboration requests through the contact form.
+Logged in as the site admin.
+Navigated to the section of the admin panel where collaboration requests are stored.
+Verified that all requests are displayed in this section.
+Ensured that you can easily review details such as the requester's email, name, and request information.

-### process collaboration requests
+### Process collaboration requests

 As a Site Owner I can mark collaboration requests as "read" so that I can easily track how many requests I still need to process.

 AC-1: There is a single location where I can view and work through all collaboration requests, with the ability to mark them as "read" to keep track of what has been processed.

-Perform the Test: Submit several collaboration requests through the contact form.
-Log in as the site owner.
+Perform the Test: Submited several collaboration requests through the contact form.
+Logged in as the site admin.
-Navigate to the section in the admin panel where collaboration requests are managed.
-Verify that all requests are listed in this location.
-Mark some requests as "read."
-Ensure that the marked requests are visually indicated as "read" and that you can easily distinguish between "read" and "unread" requests.
+Navigated to the section in the admin panel where collaboration requests are managed.
+Verified that all requests are listed in this location.
+Marked some requests as "read."
+Ensured that the marked requests are visually indicated as "read" and they are easily distinguish between "read" and "unread" requests.
-Confirm that the system allows you to track and manage the status of each request effectively.

-Perform the Test:

 ## Bugs